svilupp/svilupp.github.io/wip/rag_part2_ragtools.md

 ## Generate Q&A pairs

-We need to provide: chunks and sources (file paths for future reference)
+We need to provide: document chunks and sources (=file paths for future reference)

 ````julia
 evals = build_qa_evals(RT.chunks(index),